awsdocs/amazon-sqs-developer-guide/doc_source/sqs-send-message-with-attributes.md

 1. To send a message to a FIFO queue, type the **Message Body**, the **Message Group ID** `MyMessageGroupId1234567890`, and the **Message Deduplication ID** `MyMessageDeduplicationId1234567890`, and then choose **Message Attributes**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/sqs-tutorials-sending-message-with-attributes.png)

 1. Define the message attribute parameters\.
-For more information, see [Message Attribute Components](sqs-message-attributes.md#message-attribute-components) and [Message Attribute Data Types](sqs-message-attributes.md#message-attribute-data-types)\.
+For more information, see [Message attribute components](sqs-message-attributes.md#message-attribute-components) and [Message attribute data types](sqs-message-attributes.md#message-attribute-data-types)\.

    1. For the message attribute **Name** type `MyMessageAttribute`\.